hazelweakly/hazelweakly.me/src/blog/observations-of-leadership-part-one.md

 Here's an instance for you, looking back into my time most recently as an Interim Director of Infrastructure.
 To put it kindly, I stepped into this role because there was an urgent need at the company and I was able to address it; in no way was I particularly qualified for it, and I most certainly was not experienced.
-I'm going to lay out the situation briefly, break it down into external factors, internal factors, and then address the part where I realized later (with the help of my SVP) what I could've done differently; in full transparency, I'm still working on the "how did it influence your actions" part myself.
+I'm going to lay out the situation briefly, break it down into external factors, internal factors, and then address the part where I realised later (with the help of my SVP) what I could've done differently; in full transparency, I'm still working on the "how did it influence your actions" part myself.

 Getting to the situation in question, as I perceived it: We had a critical under-investment in infrastructure, resulting in a team that was extremely underwater, had far too high work in progress, and was unable to even communicate the problem in a way that external stakeholders could understand.
 When I came in, one of the first things I did was to address this by attempting to increase visibility here.
 By all accounts, I was wildly successful: During my tenure so far, we've gone from 5 ICs and one manager to multiple teams, including a dedicated Data Infrastructure team, dedicated Developer Experience team, a platform team, and infrastructure team.
-We have an amazing SVP now (note: titles are a bit fuzzy here still, my usage of titling here reflects scope more than reality), and we've been able to hire what is the most diverse and welcoming organization in the company.
+We have an amazing SVP now (note: titles are a bit fuzzy here still, my usage of titling here reflects scope more than reality), and we've been able to hire what is the most diverse and welcoming organisation in the company.
-I can't stress this enough: I am enormously proud of this organization.
+I can't stress this enough: I am enormously proud of this organisation.

 Now, let's get to the part where I fucked up: to put it directly, I did an _okay_ job at showcasing the severity of the situation, and I could've done much better.
-One of the things that's so difficult about leadership is that you can really only start to realize this type of thing by the nature of the conversations you have months down the road after it's a bit too late to directly address them.
+One of the things that's so difficult about leadership is that you can really only start to realise this type of thing by the nature of the conversations you have months down the road after it's a bit too late to directly address them.
 If I were to break down an ideal scenario for what I could've done, it would be:

 - Recognize and position myself as an interim director with the sole focus of preparing for the next change in leadership